nus-cs2103-AY2425S1/ip/docs/README.md

 The deadline command helps you add a deadline into the current task list.
 You have to pass in the deadline name as an argument after the 'deadline' command, together with the deadline date.

-Format: `deadline NAME /by DEADLINE_DATETIME`
+Format: `deadline NAME /by DEADLINE_DATETIME` or `d NAME /by DEADLINE_DATETIME`

 - The name must be a valid string.
 The deadline datetime should be in the valid format: YYYY-MM-DD HHMM.

-Example: `deadline submit report /by 2024-06-12 1500`
+Example: `deadline submit report /by 2024-06-12 1500` or `d submit report /by 2024-06-12 1500`

 The deadline you have added will be displayed.
 The total number of tasks in the current task list will also be displayed at the end.